Kractero/hare/src/lib/posts/getting-started.md

 3. Gold Retriever

 Generates an html table/sheet that displays the card count, bank, deck value, and junk value of all your puppets, all sortable ascending or descending.

+4. Creator Assistant

+What creator assistant does is generate a HTML file containing entries that simply open up the create nation page in a specific container.

+To finish its functionality, you will need to install the userscript [Creator](https://github.com/Kractero/cards-utilities/blob/main/creation_assistant/creator.user.js).
+When installing, you will need to modify the fields for the slogan, animal, currency, optionally the email, password, confirm password, and you have the choice to alter the flag and government type.

+Once the userscript is installed, you should be able to just click Open and hitting enter will lead you through nation creation.
+This helps to speed up time until NationStates itself slows you down.

+5. Login Sheet

+Login Sheet is an html sheet generator that helps you log into containers.
+The sheet contains link to the upload flag page, which is protected and requires a login if you aren't logged in.

+To fully extend the functionality, you will need to install the userscripts [Autolog Autoclose](https://github.com/Kractero/cards-utilities/raw/main/log_into_containers/autologautoclose.user.js) and [Autolog](https://github.com/Kractero/cards-utilities/blob/main/log_into_containers/autolog.user.js).
+For Autolog, you will want to replace the password with your (presumably) shared password for puppets (keeping the quotes).

+Once these userscripts are installed, you should be able to just click Open and hitting enter will log you in to a nation, automatically checking keep me logged in, and then will close through autoclose.
+This lets you mash enter to finish the sheet, and log you in to all your containers.